If you’ve been thinking about opening a new savings account, this Bank of America savings account review is for you.

 Opening a BoA Rewards Savings Account

 With $100 and access to the internet, you can open a Rewards Savings account online.
-You can also open the account at a brick-and-mortar if you live in a state with retail branches.
+You can also open an account at a brick-and-mortar if you live in a state with retail branches.

 Another option is to call the Bank of America customer service phone number: at (844) 375-7031.